NarakuF/w4111-Databases/hw1/README.md

 4. Primary key for Appearances: (playerID VARCHAR(12), teamID VARCHAR(8), yearID VARCHAR(12))
 5. In CSVDataTable, I manaully check there is no duplicate primary key in *init* method when I create a new instance to  enforce that constraint.
 6. In RDBDataTable, I set the corresponding primary key, NOTNULL and DataType in MySQL Workbench and it can check for that constraint.
 Python code just need to raise exception if database occurs any exceptions.

+## TODO
+1) I liked your effort to implement update by template for CSV (+0.5) but there were some mistakes.
+Your update by template does not correctly revert the table for failed updates.
+The list is updated in place in your code (backup and self._rows is the same object).
+Adding a test would help!
+2) I liked the primary key constraint checks.
+You could use a set of tuples instead of a list of lists for faster checks.
+3) I liked using exceptions for errors.
+It would be better if your tests checked the error messages of the exceptions to see if the correct exception was thrown.
+4) In your code you catch a lot of Exceptions and then you throw them again.
+As it is, it is redundant.
+It could be useful if you raised a more specific Exception that is more relevant for each method.